 What Does Title Mean In Real Estate?

-It’s also easy to confuse some of the new words you’re learning, including title.
+It’s also easy to confuse some of the new words you’re learning, including “title.”
 It doesn’t only mean the name of a book; it also refers to your home.
-Here’s what a title is, how it works, and how to protect it.
+Here’s what a home title (or house title) is, how it works and how to protect it.

-A real estate title is a legal document saying you are the rightful owner of a property.
-Whether partially or fully, you have access to the property and making modifications as you see fit.
+A real estate title is a legal way of saying you’re the rightful owner of a property.
+It’s an abstract concept of legal entity, rather than a physical document, but it says that you have access to the property and can make modifications as you see fit.
 You can also transfer that ownership to others.
 If you have partial ownership, that means transferring only your part.

-A title is different from a deed.
-A deed is the legal transfer of ownership from one party to another.
-It’s signed by the buyer and seller of the property.
-It’s part of the transfer of an asset, which includes the title.
+A home title is different from a property deed.
+A home title is conceptual, whereas a deed is a physical legal document that shows the legal transfer of homeownership from one party to another.
+A property deed is signed by the buyer (grantee) and seller (grantor) of the property.
+The deed is part of the transfer of an asset, which includes the title.
 When closing on a home, there will be a title transfer from seller to buyer through an escrow or title company.

-The title company performs a search to verify that the title of the property is legal and legitimate.
+The title company performs a public records search to verify that the title of the property is legal and legitimate.
 They review and confirm that the home belongs to the person selling it to you and that this person has a legal right to sell it.
-Sometimes there are roadblocks to selling a home, like outstanding mortgage, unpaid home taxes, or other home liens.
+Sometimes there are roadblocks to selling a home, like an outstanding mortgage, unpaid home taxes or other home liens.

 When you buy a property, the deed transfers ownership as well as your bundle of rights.
 This includes possession, control, exclusion, enjoyment and disposition.
 Your rights as an owner can vary depending on your state and might have different limitations.
 For instance, your rights might be limited if you don’t pay property taxes.

-The person or party that has the title has a right to possess the property.
+The person or party who has the house title has a right to possess the property.
 If you have the title, you are the legal owner of your property.

 You can use your property any way you’d like as long as it’s not illegal.
-If your home has a homeowner’s association, there might be extra rules and regulations you’ll need to follow.
+If your home falls under a homeowners association, there might be extra rules and regulations you’ll need to follow.
 Some restrictions include very loud music or specific pet breeds.

 As the title holder, you can exclude other people from entering your home.
 Essentially, you don’t have to allow anyone in your home that you don’t want there.
 Warrants for property searches and easements for things like utility line access will override exclusions, but for the most part you’re allowed to reject anyone from entering your home that you don’t want there.